grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 12: PHP and MySQL

-We look at how we connect to a MySQL using the Portable Data Objects (PDO)
+We look at how we connect to a MySQL using the Portable Data Objects (PDO) library and issue SQL commands in the the PHP language.

 13: PHP Cookies and Sessions